-It is also important to index the work log and cross reference it to the skills within the Standard.
+It is also important to include quality evidence in the work log, index the work log and cross reference it to the skills within the Standard.
 It is strongly recommended that you use the same referencing system as used within this Specification document.